FreeCAD/FreeCAD/CONTRIBUTING.md

 3. A PR SHOULD be a minimal and accurate answer to exactly one identified and agreed-on problem.
 4. A PR SHOULD refrain from adding additional dependencies to the FreeCAD project unless no other option is available.
 5. Code submissions MUST adhere to the code style guidelines of the project if these are defined.
-6. If a PR contains multiple commits, each commit MUST compile cleanly and add value to the history of the project.
+6. If a PR contains multiple commits, each commit MUST compile cleanly when merged with all previous commits of the same PR.
+Each commit SHOULD add value to the history of the project.
 Checkpoint commits SHOULD be squashed.
 7. A PR SHALL NOT include non-trivial code from other projects unless the Contributor is the original author of that code.
 8. A PR MUST compile cleanly and pass project self-tests on all target Platforms.
 9. Each commit message in a PR MUST succinctly explain what the commit achieves.
 The commit message SHALL follow the suggestions in the `git commit --help` documentation, section DISCUSSION.